East Dunbartonshire Council’s Winter

 - At least one access road to each school

-The Secondary routes cover local and general
+The Secondary routes cover local and general access roads,

-are only salted during prolonged periods of adverse weather.
+salted during prolonged periods of adverse weather.

 Footways retain grit longer than roads and therefore require